In this guide

 Step 1: Check your investment strategy and trust deed

-If you are thinking about borrowing to invest in a commercial property for your SMSF, you should check the fund’s investment strategy prior to buying.
-The asset must fit within the investment strategy, particularly in relation to asset diversification, liquidity and maximisation of returns to fund members.
+If you are thinking about borrowing to invest in a commercial property, you should check your fund’s investment strategy prior to buying.
+The asset must fit within the current investment strategy, particularly in relation to asset diversification, liquidity and maximisation of returns to fund members.

 Step 2: Check it’s business real property